Sports Digest: Basketball Hall of Famer Paul Westphal dies

 LUGE

-MEN’S WORLD CUP: Felix Loch extended his World Cup luge men’s singles points lead in the first major race where U.S. sliders took part since before the pandemic began, in Konigssee, Germany.
+MEN’S WORLD CUP: Felix Loch extended his lead in the men’s singles standings, winning the first major race where U.S. sliders took part since before the pandemic began, in Konigssee, Germany.

 Loch won for the sixth time in seven races this season, and is now 5-for-5 in full two-run competitions.
 He extended his lead to 235 points over fellow German Johannes Ludwig in the overall standings with five races remaining.
 Luge awards 100 standings points for wins, 85 for second place, 70 for third and numbers continue decreasing from there.